 Imagine my surprise.
 There I expected to see another alter, with a holy book lying upon it.
 Or perhaps the Ark of the Covenant, containing the tablets that Moses brought down from Mount Sinai.
 Or even the lost tablet, the one Moses broke in fury, on which a single commandment was written: "Love thyself."

 But instead I saw another door wide open, actually more like the black throat of a cave.
-The High Priest beckoned to me with a sweeping gesture, and I walked through.
-Before my eyes grew accustomed to the dark, I seemed to be spinning through a vacuum, tumbled by waves of pure possibility, like a wildly unbalanced quadratic equation searching desperately for Zero, buffeted and baffled by expanding and contracting bubbles of space-time in the swirling maelstrom of infinitesimal worlds smaller than Planck's Constant.
+The High Priest beckoned me with a sweeping gesture, and I walked through.
+Before my eyes grew accustomed to the dark, I seemed to be spinning through a vacuum, tumbled by waves of pure possibility, like a wildly unbalanced quadratic equation searching desperately for Zero, buffeted and baffled by expanding and contracting bubbles of space-time.
+I was lost in the swirling maelstrom of infinitesimal worlds smaller than Planck's Constant.

-Walking deeper into the green shadows, I swooned...
-Then I found myself sitting in the market place, eating a pomegranate, among the merchants' booths.
+So I walked deeper into the green shadows, and swooned...
+Then I found myself sitting in the market place, eating that pomegranate among the merchants' booths.
 Where was the High Priest and his son?
 Had it merely been a reverie?
 Were the seeds of the pomegranate fermented?

-Not many centuries later, strolling through a village near the source of the Ganges, who do you think I encountered?
+Not many centuries later, I was strolling through a village near the source of the Ganges, and who do you think I encountered?
 Bodhidharma, the 6th Patriarch, on his way to the North.
 He invited me to go with him but I answered, "I'm too young.
 Besides, I've already been there."

 That night we lay under the stars.
 Bodhidharma gave me a pearl and said, "Rest this between your eyebrows."
 So I did.
 "Now look into the stars."
-Then I saw my seven grandmothers riding galactic wheels, pregnant with light years, bearing galaxies from virgin silence.
+Then I saw my seven grandmothers riding galactic bicycles, pregnant with light years, bearing the galaxies from virgin silence.

 On my way home, I wandered through Macedonia.
 One night I left the path to sleep in a forest cave.
-About midnight I was wakened by a goat-footed singer with a three-stringed lyre, climbing through the cave on his way back from the Underworld, where he had been dallying with his lover.
-He gave me a drink from his wine skin and played the richest harmonies, the most haunting melodies, on just those three strings of that mysterious instrument.
+About midnight I was wakened by a goat-footed singer with a three-stringed lyre, who was climbing through the cave on his way back from the Underworld, where he had been dallying with his lover.
+He gave me a drink from his wine skin and played the richest harmonies, the most haunting melodies, on just those three strings, for the complexity of the universe is only the music of the Trinity, Three in Zero.
 I began to weep with incomprehensible waves of grief.
-He said, "You must make a lyre of your flesh if you want to turn your tears to laughter."
+The singer said, "You must make a lyre of body, breath, and mind if you want to turn your tears to laughter."

-I am not sure if this was a dream, but he touched his lyre to my lips and it melted like a piece of maple sugar candy, dripping down through the hollows of my rib cage, each drop echoing in the cavern of my belly.
+I am not sure if this was a dream, but he touched his lyre to my lips and the strings melted like maple sugar candy, dripping down through the hollows of my rib cage, each drop echoing in the cavern of my belly.
 The goat-man said, "Loop these strings through your nostrils and stretch one to your heart, one to your navel, and one to the tip of your spine."
 I did as instructed.
 "Now breathe," he commanded.

-As I inhaled, my nerves tingled with love songs.
+As I inhaled, each neuron tingled with a love song.
 As I exhaled, strange rhyming couplets spilled from my lips in words of evaporated crystal.
 Even today I breathe these bejeweled sounds.
-This is how I remain just twelve years old, though I have outlived the world's most ancient volcanos.
+This is how I remain just twelve years old, though I have outlived the world's most ancient volcanoes.

 About 2000 years later, I met Jesus.
 He was an honored guest in the house of my master Levi, where I was a servant boy.
 Reclining on his elbow by the low table, as was the custom at Hellenistic feasts, Jesus said, "Come here, boy.
 What are you serving?"